fjcloud/snocp/README.md

 # Assisted deployment of Single Node OpenShift

-This Ansible role will permits you to deploy with assisted installer SNO.
+This Ansible role will permits you to deploy with https://cloud.redhat.com assisted installer a SNO.

 ## Requirements